ravijanjam/qkw/README.md

 * Add a _help-string_ or note with every option set.
 * Similar functionality, but different command base/ options can be tagged without having to remember them.
 * Store the data in a file rather than a executable script.
+* Save the script-data formatted as it is.
+* Use this as a _clipboard_ to store the stdout/stderr for inspection or analysis elsewhere.

 As an example: